Paddle steamer sinks off Welsh coast

 The vessel, called the MV Oliver Cromwell, started sinking on Friday about 12 miles (19km) west of South Stack near Holyhead, Anglesey.

-Holyhead Coastguard was called just before 14:00 BST but could not stop the boat sinking three hours later.
+Holyhead Coastguard was called just before 14:00 BST but could not stop the boat sinking into the Irish Sea.

 No-one on board was injured and no pollution was caused.